Data-to-text Generation by Splicing Together Nearest Neighbors: Splicing Nearest Neighbors

-where $S$ is the start non-terminal, the non-terminal $Y^{(n)}_{k:l}$ yields $\nu^{(n)}_{k:l}$, and where the bracketed number in the leftmost column gives the cost of the rule application.\footnote{Without the CNF requirement we can obtain a smaller grammar by replacing the 3rd and 4th rules with $S \rightarrow Y^{(n)}_{k:l} \, S \, R^{(n)}_s$ and the last rule with $R^{(n)}_s \rightarrow Y^{(n)}_{s:t} \, S \, R^{(n)}_{u}$.} We can see that there is a cost (of 1) for introducing a new neighbor span with an $S$ non-terminal, but no cost for continuing one we have already introduced.
+where $S$ is the start non-terminal and where the bracketed number gives the cost of the rule application.
+We can see that there is a cost (of 1) for introducing a new neighbor span with an $S$ non-terminal, but no cost for continuing with the remainder of a neighbor already introduced (as represented by the $C$ and $R$ non-terminals).

-\begin{claim} Given neighbors $\neset$, the length of the shortest derivation of a sequence $y$ using actions in $\actset$ is equal to the lowest cost derivation of $y$ under the WCFG above. \end{claim}
+\begin{claim} Given neighbors $\neset$, the length of the shortest derivation of a sequence $y_{1:T_x}$ using actions in $\actset$ is equal to its lowest cost derivation under the WCFG above. \end{claim}

 We prove the above claim in \cref{sec:proof}.
 The proof proceeds by two simulation arguments.
-First, we show that, given a derivation of the sequence $y$ with a certain weight according to the WCFG, we can simulate a subset of the derivations with a number of $\ginsert$ operations equal to the total weight of the derivations and still obtain the sequence $y$.
-This means that the cost of the \emph{optimal} derivation according to the WCFG is at least the cost of the \emph{optimal} number of $\ginsert$ operations.
-This simulation is straightforward.
-Second, we show that, given a derivation of the sequence $y$ with a certain number of $\ginsert$ operations, we can simulate a subset of the $\ginsert$ operations with a cost-$1$ derivation of the grammar per $\ginsert$ operation.
-This means that the optimal number of $\ginsert$ operations is at least the cost of the \emph{optimal} derivation according to the WCFG.
-This simulation is slightly more complicated and involves determining which $\ginsert$ operations are necessary to simulate with the grammar.
-The two simulations arguments together imply that the optimal WCFG cost and the minimum number of $\ginsert$ operations are equal.
+First, we show that, given a derivation of $y_{1:T_x}$ with a certain weight under the WCFG, we can simulate a subset of the derivations with a number of $\ginsert$ operations equal to the total weight of the derivations and still obtain $y_{1:T_x}$.
+This implies that the cost of the \emph{optimal} derivation under the WCFG is at least the cost of the \emph{optimal} number of $\ginsert$ operations.
+Second, we show that, given a derivation of $y_{1:T_x}$ with a certain number of $\ginsert$ operations, we can simulate a subset of these operations with a cost-$1$ derivation of the grammar per $\ginsert$ operation.
+This implies that the optimal number of $\ginsert$ operations is at least the cost of the \emph{optimal} derivation according to the WCFG.
+Together, the two simulation arguments imply the claim.